 - ¼ cup bourbon

-- In a medium saucepan, stir together the tomato sauce and paste until it become one cohesive mixture.
+- In a medium saucepan, stir together the tomato sauce and paste until it becomes one cohesive mixture.

 - Turn off heat.
 Stir in bourbon.
 Cool and store in an airtight container in the refrigerator.
 Enjoy!

-- For the coffee, I mean an actual brewed cup of coffee, not coffee grounds.
+- For the coffee, use an actual brewed cup of coffee, not coffee grounds.

 - Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.